srichakradhar/ALITA/README.md

 -------------

 Backup Maintenance
-- Best-effort maintenance of student backups that occur when ok is run.
+- Best-effort maintenance of student backups that occur when ALITA is run.

 Composition Grading
 - Allow staff to comment on student composition of projects and assign grades.